erees1/shell/Readme.md

 A simple shell implemented in cpp.

-I've only implemented a very limited subset of functionality, atm basically just pipes and file redirection.
+I've only implemented a very limited subset of functionality, atm basically just `cd`, pipes and file redirection.

+Quit with `^C`.

 To compile